 sudo apt upgrade 2>&1 | tee /var/log/pkg-updates/apt-YYYYMMDD.log

-That log is priceless when tracing a failure back to a package change.
+That log is useful when tracing a failure back to a package change.

 Rollback strategies